fleetdm/fleet/docs/1-Deployment/(d)-Example-deployment-scenarios.md

 ## Fleet on CentOS

-In this guide, we're going to install Fleet and all of it's application dependencies on a CentOS 7.1 server.
+In this guide, we're going to install Fleet and all of its application dependencies on a CentOS 7.1 server.
 Once we have Fleet up and running, we're going to install osquery on that same CentOS 7.1 host and enroll it in Fleet.
 This should give you a good understanding of both how to install Fleet as well as how to install and configure osquery such that it can communicate with Fleet.

 ### Setting up a host